tamas6/fdp-website/index.md

     content: Leveraging the properties of Swarm decentralized storage, popular content gets hosted on more nodes and a level of redundancy exists as property of the network.
+- template: detail-content
+  block: text-1
+  headline: FDP Contracts
+  content: "<p><strong>BMT Contracts</strong></p><p>Swarm hashes can be verifiable
+    on chain via BMT.
+Fair Data Protocol has a full data function and coordinating JS library to support this</p><p><strong>ENS Contracts</strong></p><p>A reserved ENS name with an associated ETH address is used for Fairdrive Account ID.
+Locally generated are 32 bytes from which a public key is derived which can then derive the ETH addresses needed.
+From under this 1 ETH address we can find all data attached to the user's Fairdrive instance. </p>"
 - template: content-feature
   block: feature-1
   media_alignment: Left